 On the date the Company acquires a controlling interest in a partnership and the limited partnership agreement contains redemption rights not under the control of the Company, the fair value of the non-controlling interest is recorded in the consolidated balance sheet under the caption - Redeemable non-controlling interests.
 Then, in each reporting period thereafter until it is purchased by the Company, the redeemable non-controlling interest is adjusted to the greater of its then current redemption value or initial value, based on the predetermined formula defined in the respective limited partnership agreement.
-Hence, the value of the non-controlling interest is not adjusted below its initial value.
-The Company records any adjustment in the redemption value, net of tax, directly to retained earnings and are not reflected in the statements of net income, current accounting rules require that the Company reflects the adjustments, net of tax, in the earnings per share calculation.
+As a result, the value of the non-controlling interest is not adjusted below its initial value.
+The Company records any adjustment in the redemption value, net of tax, directly to retained earnings and are not reflected in the statements of net income.
+Although the adjustments are not reflected in the statements of net income, current accounting rules require that the Company reflects the adjustments, net of tax, in the earnings per share calculation.
 The amount of net income attributable to redeemable non-controlling interest owners is included in consolidated net income on the face of the income statement.